plugcommunity/documentation/api/endpoints/rooms.md

 # rooms Endpoint

-The rooms endpoint retrieves all rooms in a sorted list based on the amount of people that are connected or creates a room via _POST_.
+The rooms endpoint retrieves all rooms in a sorted list ordered by the amount of people that are connected or creates a room via _POST_.

 ### Endpoint